gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 }
 ```

-> **_NOTE:_** Turning on foveation prevents rendering to a pixel buffer with smaller resolution than the device display.
-Certain graphics techniques allow for rendering to a lower resolution pixel buffer and upscaling it before presenting it or using it as an input to another effect.
-That is a performance optimisation.
-Apple for example has the [MetalFX](https://developer.apple.com/documentation/metalfx) upscaler that allows us to render to a smaller pixel buffer and upscale it back to native resolution.
-That is not possible when rendering on visionOS with foveation enabled due to the [`rasterizationRateMaps`](https://developer.apple.com/documentation/compositorservices/layerrenderer/drawable/rasterizationratemaps) property.
-That property is set internally by Compositor Services when a new `LayerRenderer` is created based on whether we turned on the [`isFoveationEnabled`](https://developer.apple.com/documentation/compositorservices/layerrenderer/configuration-swift.struct/isfoveationenabled) property in our layer configuration.
-We don't have a say in the direct creation of the `rasterizationRateMaps` property.
-We can not use smaller viewport sizes sizes when rendering to our `LayerRenderer` textures that have predefined rasterization rate maps because the viewport dimensions will not match.
-We can not change the dimensions of the predefined rasterization rate maps.
->
-> With foveation disabled you **can** render to a pixel buffer smaller in resolution than the device display.
-You can render at, say, 75% of the native resolution and use MetalFX to upscale it to 100%.
-This approach works on Apple Vision.

 ### Organizing the Metal Textures Used for Presenting the Rendered Content

 We established we need to render our content as two views to both Apple Vision left and right displays.
 We have three options when it comes to the organization of the textures' layout we use for drawing: